Frequently asked questions

 It really does not matter when your travel to Iceland, as you will for sure find things you will love.
 But the highlands are closed from late autumn until late June in summertime, but some glacier tours are accessible.

-Travelling in Winter time
+Travelling in Winter time.

 Travelling in Iceland in the winter isn´t always easy and in fact it can be quite difficult and dangerous at times.
 We never recommend people who don´t have good experience in driving in harsh situations like ice, snow, and wind to drive here in winter.
 Tours can easily be cancelled during winter time due to weather conditions.
 Road closures are common in wintertime and when that happens there might be some waiting involved and perhaps prevent you from your original plan all together and might need to switch what was planned as an outdoors excursions day for a cozy day of museums, cafés or shopping.
 Now we are not trying to discourage you to travel in wintertime, but merely trying to help you manage your expectations and prepare you for that there might be sudden changes to your trip.
+Always check the weather and road conditions, be prepared and dress warmly.
+For more information about the climate and weather in Iceland, visit the Icelandic Met Office website.
+Road administration website:

 How to get to Iceland: Airlines flying to Iceland